Last Updated on Tuesday, 07 August, 2018 11:16:29 PM

 This "trading strategy" is an effective, positive and wisdom method in helping the local islanders at the very personal and direct level.

-By improving the "economy" of the adults on the island, the children livelihood effectively improve.
+By improving the "economy" of the adults on the islands, the children livelihood effectively improve.

 So give nothing to children but "trade" generously with their